cbonoz/chia21/README.md

 ## Motivation

-Platforms such as opensea exist for NFT discovery on ethereum-based platforms.
-This project can serve as an open source base for Chia NFTs.
+Platforms such as Opensea exist for NFT discovery on Ethereum-based platforms.
+This project can serve as an open-source base for Chia NFTs.

-End goal would be to host this as a project and begin accepting user uploads with payable addresses and shareable links.
+The end goal would be to host this as a project and accept user uploads with payable addresses and shareable links.

-- Increase adoption of non-ethereum based NFTs.
+- Increase adoption of non-Ethereum based NFTs.
 - Leverage Chia's representation of NFTs as coins to reduce friction in transferring and issuing new NFTs.
 - Use low gas fees and underlying Chia protocol to increase coin-based NFT adoption.

 ## How it works

 - Converts a chia coin into a tradeable NFT by attaching hosted image files.
-- Stores entries for Chiaspace in a centralized DB for the marketplace (could be distributed storage potentially).
+  Stores entries for Chiaspace in a centralized DB for the marketplace (distributed storage could be another option).
 - Attaches pngs to Chia coin addresses / puzzle hashes using IPFS.
-- Enable searching through existing coins based on name rather than puzzlehash.
+- Enable searching through existing coins based on name rather than puzzle hash.
-- Underlying coins would still be instrumented / deployed via ChiaLisp.
+- Underlying coins would still be instrumented/deployed via ChiaLisp.

 ## Challenges

-- Running chia node locally for RPC calls (would be useful to have hosted tested url's similarly to infura).
+- Running chia node locally for RPC calls (would be helpful to have hosted test url's similarly to Infura).
-- Integrating Chia wallet (in future work).
-Currently key would need to be provided to issue RPC calls directly.
+- Integrating Chia wallet (in future work) - Currently, the application would need a key to issue RPC calls directly.

 ## Future work